danfairs/django-lazysignup/README.rst

 details, their temporary user account will be converted into a real user account that they can log in with as usual.

+You may pass your own form class into the `convert` view in order to customise user creation.
+The code requires expects the following:

+  - It expects to be able to create the form passing in the generated `User` object with an `instance` kwarg (in general, this is fine when using a ModelForm based on the User model)
+  - It expects to be able to call `save()` on the form to convert the user to a real user
+  - It expects to be able to call a `get_credentials()` method on the form to obtain a set of credentials to authenticate the new user with.
+The result of this call should be a dictionary suitable for passing to `django.contrib.auth.authenticate()`.
+Typically, this would be a dict with `username` and `password` keys - but this may vary if you're using a different authentication backend.

+The default configuration, using the provided `UserCreationForm`, should be enough for most users, but the customisation point is there if you need it.

 Maintenance
 -----------